Image credit: Max Pixel

 When all the communication in your business takes place through text, there’s a huge amount of contextual data that gets lost.
 Text is notoriously terribly for conveying tone, for instance, and then there’s body language which further complicates things.
 But the loss of vital information isn’t the only issue: sticking to text also makes it harder for people to feel connected.

 Going into an office for five days each week gets you used to the faces of your colleagues, which helps you feel connected to them.
 While you can’t replicate that experience over the internet, you can use video and audio chats to make business discussions more effective, efficient, and engaging for everyone involved.
 An intranet portal software would have the adequate tools to achieve this.

 As I just noted, you can’t replicate in-person meetings with online activity, and they bring something special to the table — so you should make every effort to arrange them.
 I’m not talking about getting everyone together every week, every month, or even every quarter, because it depends on far apart everyone is.
 Just do whatever is realistic for your company.

 Even if you can only get the entire team together once each year for a day or two, it’ll make a significant difference, lifting morale and making people more eager to collaborate on projects.
 And even as they return to working remotely, they’ll continue to think of each other as “real” friends (“online” friends can feel insubstantial to some).

 Work On Cohesive Systems

 Every remote worker needs the right tools to get their job done: tools that manage all the actions that would otherwise be handled in person, such as sharing files or discussing notes.
-This part isn’t generally too tricky, because there are plenty of free remote working tools on the market, HRIS have big role in making remote work effective, and any given worker can simply pick whichever ones they think will help them work best.
+This part isn’t generally too tricky, because there are plenty of free remote working tools on the market, An intranet portal software have big role in making remote work effective, and any given worker can simply pick whichever ones they think will help them work best.

 Talk To People Directly